PoshoAxess/temporal-order-fulfill-demo/README.md

 # Temporal Demo: RideShare Scooter Session (TypeScript)

 ### Overview
 A Temporal workflow simulating a rideshare scooter session.
 This demo highlights Temporal's durability and signal-based interaction by modeling a pay-per-use ride.
-The session collects distance updates in real time and ends with a single, idempotent billing event via Stripe.
+The Workflow uses Stripe for usage-based billing.
+See the `stripe-notes.md` file in the `demo` directory for step-by-step instructions for Stripe setup.

 This scenario is a natural fit for Temporal due to several key advantages:
 * Durable state tracking: Temporal maintains state over time without requiring external persistence.
 The session's duration, distance, and accumulated cost are managed in-memory by the workflow and survive process restarts or crashes.